The 13 Best Ways to Utilize Chili Peppers

 In this post, you will learn what to do with chili peppers!
 For many chili growers, it’s the end of the season!
 And I don’t know about you, but I’ve been rather successful growing my peppers indoors!

-This year I got so much chili fruits, ranging from mild to super hot.
+This year I got so many chili fruits, ranging from mild to super hot.
 Don’t misunderstand me, It’s not like I think that getting a lot of peppers is a bad thing.
 We are growing chili peppers because we want to have a lot of nice chilies, right?!

-Some gardeners, both cultivating peppers indoors and outdoors, end up with more than a dozen or two of ripening pods.
+Some gardeners, cultivating peppers indoors and outdoors, end up with more than a dozen or two ripening pods.
 Especially if you are using a good soil mix (see my soil mix recipe, for instance).
 It may be Poblanos, Jalapeños, Habaneros, or Carolina reapers.

 What to Do with Hot Peppers